harshalpatilR/cldr_install_bootcamp/README.md

 Add your instructors as Collaborators to your GitHub repo.
 Because we have 25 students and 4 people to facilitate labs, we'll give you all the GitHub names you need at the beginning of class.
-The lead instructor's GitHub name is `mfernest`.
+The instructors' GitHub name are: `araujo`, `alexciobanu` and `kiran`.

-Adding your instructors as Collaborators will let them create <i>pull requests</i> on your work.
+Adding your instructors as Collaborators will let them create _pull requests_ on your work.
 This is a way of editing your submissions without changing them directly.
 When you review instructor edits, you can choose to reject them.
 Perhaps you would like to correct problems a different way or ignore them for a while.
 The pull request